$objectName is not meaningful enough in serializeObjectAsPropertyArray()

 I'd also skip the SplObjectStorage, as we need to have all that in array form anyway.
 Rather use spl_object_hash() on "top-level" objects as is done for nested objects.

-#3 Updated by Karsten Dambekalns about 9 years ago
+#3 Updated by Karsten Dambekalns over 9 years ago

 Ok, seemingly tricky...